AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-automating-table-maintenance.md

 **RewriteManifests.** Over time, manifest files accumulate entries for both live and expired files.
 This operation rewrites the manifest list to clean up stale entries and rebalance entry distribution.
 It's cheaper than data compaction but often overlooked.
 Manifest rewriting reduces planning overhead independent of data file sizes.

 **ExpireSnapshots.** This removes snapshot metadata that is no longer accessible for time-travel queries within your retention window.
-Critically, it doesn't actually delete the underlying data files—that happens in the next step.
+Critically, it doesn't actually delete the underlying data files, that happens in the next step.
 Snapshot expiration removes the pointer to old file sets, not the files themselves.

 **DeleteOrphanFiles.** This removes data files that are no longer referenced by any snapshot.
 Orphaned files accumulate from failed or partial writes.
 Running this operation periodically ensures storage doesn't silently grow from write failures.